meg-wilde/web-items/readme.md

    cd <repository-directory>
    ```

+2. Run the backend file on your local machine and use node web_items.js to start the server

-2. Run the file on your local machine using npm install and npm start
+3. Run the frontend file on your local machine using npm install and npm start

-3. Use the localhost URL in Postman to test the API:
+4. Use the localhost URL in Postman to test the API:

 - Get All Web Items: Send a GET request to http://localhost:8080/api.